Socialist Unity Centre of India (Communist): Later years (1971-2006)

 Before 1971 West Bengal Legislative Assembly election, SUCI joined United Left Democratic Front led by CPI.
 The front failed to reach a seat-sharing agreement with the Bangla Congress, but managed to agree to some seat-sharings with the Congress (R).
 SUCI won 7 seats in the election.

 SUCI, in 1972 West Bengal Legislative Assembly election, won one Vidhan Sabha seat.
 It was a part of CPI(M) led alliance in the election.

 SUCI won 4 seats in 1977 and won 2 seats — Jaynagar and Kultali in 1982 also and held those two seats till 2006.

-The party also represented Jashipur Assembly constituency of Odisha three times in 1985-90, 1995-2000 and 2004-09.
-Nalini Ranjan Singh of SUCI won Kanti Assembly constituency from 1980-90.
+The party also represented Jashipur Assembly constituency of Odisha three times in 1985–90, 1995-2000 and 2004–09.
+Nalini Ranjan Singh of SUCI won Kanti Assembly constituency from 1980 to 1990.
 In 1990, he won in Janata Dal ticket.

 One of the major campaigns of the party in West Bengal has been its agitations against the Left Front government.

-SUCI protested against bus fare hike in 1983 and called for Bangla Bandh (Bengal Strike) in 31 August 1990 and organised protest against electricity price rise in 1991 and in 2002.
+SUCI protested against bus fare hike in 1983 and called for Bangla Bandh (Bengal Strike) on 31 August 1990 and organised protest against electricity price rise in 1991 and in 2002.

 Following the decision of the Left Front government to remove the English language from primary education to decrease school drop-out ratio, the SUCI protested for the reinstatement of English.
 It called for Bangla Bandh on 3 February 1998 in the demand for bringing back English at the primary education.

 In the year 2000, the SUCI organised a protest demanding English as a compulsory subject at primary education.